-Kinder+Sport has a space of 3,600 chines and innovative floor exercises. m2 dedicated to movement, where It's a new, non-competitive way of getting children moving, designed innovative physical activity method to stimulate their physical, cognitive and social development and useful Joy of Moving project, by trying out for developing the essential life skila series of exercises on creative ma- Is that will equip them to grow into more responsible members of the society of tomorrow.
+Kinder+Sport has a space of 3,600 chines and innovative floor exercises. visitors can experience first-hand the developed through research by the m2 dedicated to movement, where It's a new, non-competitive way of getting children moving, designed innovative physical activity method to stimulate their physical, cognitive and social development and useful Joy of Moving project, by trying out for developing the essential life skila series of exercises on creative ma- Is that will equip them to grow into more responsible members of the society of tomorrow.